• Julie Robinson, ISC chief executive

 Partnerships

-85% of ISC member schools already have partnerships with their state counterparts – equating to more than 11,500 partnership projects including supporting pupils with university applications, careers advice and providing teaching in shortage subjects such as Modern Foreign Languages.
+Before COVID, 85% of ISC member schools had partnerships with their state counterparts.
+Over 9,300 partnership projects were recorded in the calendar year 2024, which is over three quarters of schools having at least one partnerships.
+This includes supporting pupils with university applications, careers advice and providing teaching in shortage subjects such as modern foreign languages.

 Bursaries